-3. Feel the Power Within the Spine: The third step takes us deeper inside, as we become dynamically aware in the spine.
+3. Feel the Power within the Spine: The third step takes us deeper inside, as we become dynamically aware in the spine.
 Feel the power within the spine, the powerhouse of energy that feeds out to the external nerves and muscles.
 Visualize the spine in your mind's eye.
 See it as a hollow tube or channel through which life energies flow.
 Feel it with your inner feelings.
-It's there. subtle and silent, vet totally intense.
+It's there, subtle and silent, yet totally intense.
 It is a simple feeling.
 We can all feel it easily.
-As you feel this hollow spine filled with energy. realize that you are more that energy than you are the physical body through which it flows, more that pure energy than the emotions, than the thought force.
+As you feel this hollow spine filled with energy, realize that you are more that energy than you are the physical body through which it flows, more that pure energy than the emotions, than the thought force.
 Identify yourself with this energy and begin to live your true spiritual heritage on this Earth.
 As you dive deeper into that energy, you will find that this great power, your sense of awareness and your willpower are all one and the same thing.

 4. Become Aware of Awareness: The fourth step comes as we plunge awareness into the essence, the center of this energy in the head and spine.
-This requires great discipline and exacting control to bring awareness to the point of being aware of itself.
-This state of being totally aware that we are aware is called kaif.
-It is pure awareness, not aware of any object, feeling or thought.
+This requires great discipline and exacting control to bring awareness to the point of being aware of itself. aware of any object, feeling or thought.
 Go into the physical forces that flood, day and night, through the spine and body.
 Then go into the energy of that, deeper into the vast inner space of that, into the essence of that, into the that of that, and into the that of that.
-As you sit in this state, new ener-
+As you sit in this state, new energies will flood the body, flowing out through the nerve system, out into the exterior world.
+The nature becomes very refined in meditating in this way.
+Once you are thus centered within yourself, you are ready to pursue a meditation, a mantra or a deep philosophical question.